freedomofpress/securedrop-docs/docs/firewall_pfsense.rst

    enter here.
 For many environments, the default of DHCP will work and the rest of the fields can be left blank.
 Click **Next**.

+   * If your firewall is behind another firewall or NAT device, you will need to deselect the **Block private networks** option to allow traffic to and from your upstream network.

 #.

    a. **4 NIC Example:**